 A key element of our strategy has been focused on the expansion of our pipeline of product candidates utilizing our proprietary drug discovery and design platform and to advance such product candidates through clinical development.
 In December 2016, we filed an IND to commence clinical development of RDX8940 in the United States.
-This product candidate, and those product candidates that are in the discovery and lead identification stages of preclinical development will require substantial preclinical and clinical development, testing and regulatory approval prior to commercialization, and we may not be able to access the capital necessary to fund such efforts on acceptable terms.
+In August 2017, we completed a comprehensive strategic review of our operations, assessing several core areas, to optimally position the company to advance towards delivering on multiple significant opportunities with our late-stage portfolio and execute on our strategic objectives.
+This review resulted in the prioritization of resources to focus on the upcoming milestones for the late-stage programs, a delay in the development of a number of earlier-stage programs, including RDX8940, and a reduction in workforce.
+RDX8940 and those product candidates that are in the discovery and lead identification stages of preclinical development will require substantial preclinical and clinical development, testing and regulatory approval prior to commercialization, and we may not be able to access the capital necessary to fund such efforts on acceptable terms.
 In addition, of the large number of drugs in development, only a small percentage of such drugs successfully complete the FDA regulatory approval process and are commercialized.
-Accordingly, even if we are able to continue to fund our research programs, there can be no assurance that any product candidates will reach the clinic or be successfully developed or commercialized.
+Accordingly, even if we are able to continue to fund our research and early stage development programs, there can be no assurance that any product candidates will reach the clinic or be successfully developed or commercialized.